Alternative Health Fair

 Practitioners of different complementary medicine and other health and wellness practices, such as herbalists, acupuncturists, and energy practitioners, come and share their expertise with the Hampshire community every other Friday.

 We provide pastoral counseling and support individually.
-Pastoral counseling is about walking with someone through the crises and transitions of life.
-Additionally, there will be a bereavement group in the spring of 2011.
+Pastoral counseling is about walking with someone through the crises and transitions of life; it is completely confidential.

 Alternative Spring Break